1. Who is eligible to apply for the Pinellas County Emergency Rental Assistance Program?

 As part of the eligibility review process, program staff will reach out to your landlord to invite them to participate in the program.
 If your landlord declines to participate or does not respond, you may receive assistance funds directly to pay eligible housing-related expenses.

-There are two significant reasons why cases may get denied:
+There are three significant reasons why cases may get denied:

 - You do not meet eligibility criteria.